geoschem/GCClassic/docs/source/gcclassic-user-guide/dry-run-download.rst

    You must have the `AWS CLI (command-line interface)
    <https://aws.amazon.com/cli/>`_ software installed on your system
-   before in order to use the :literal:`geoschem-s3` or :literal:`nested-s3` options in the table listed above.
+   before in order to use the :literal:`geoschem+aws` or :literal:`nested+aws` options in the table listed above.

 The :file:`download_data.py` program will generate a **log of unique data files** (i.e. with all duplicate listings removed), which